JanKoehnlein/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 message that gives the user the choice to either save the current state of the buffer or replace it with the contents on disk.

+> Rename refactoring with unsaved editor's is already a mess in unique
+> persistence scenarios.
+This is why Xtext provides an option to always save
+> all editors before refactoring.
+JDT has this option as well.
+>
+> The bigger problem here is what we already encountered: The order in which
+> the xtUML and Xtext infrastructures perform the refactoring, especially as
+> due to the name changes it may be hard for the later participant to find
+> the corresponding counterpart.
+This also seems to be the only place where
+> information from MASL files needs to be fed back into the xtUML model, as
+> the Xtext refactoring will only work on files.

 5.2.2 Persistence

 Editing the MASL in the xtUML memory model frees the tool to persist in whatever